Cosmin-Ciocan/Group16/adminstration/use-cases/use_case_4.md

-# USE CASE: 1  Produce a population report of a continent
+# USE CASE: 1  Produce report of a capital city

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *ONU statistician* I want *to produce a population report of a continent* so that *I can have more information about a population of a continent*
+As an *ONU statistician* I want *to produce report of a capital city* so that *I can have more information about a capital city*

 ### Scope